 - Requiring local authorities to involve children, young people and parents in reviewing and developing provision for those with special educational needs and to publish a ‘local offer’ of support.

 The Local Offer was first introduced in the Green Paper (March 2011).
 The Green Paper set out its recommendations for revision to SEND provision for children and young people.
 The revision recommended ‘a local offer of all services available to support disabled children and children with SEN and their families.
 This easy to understand information will set out what is normally available in schools to help children with lower level SEN as well as options available to support families who need additional help to care for their child.’
 The Green Paper has now progressed to a White Paper which means it became law from September 2014.

 The Local Offer provides parents/carers with information about how to access services in their areas, and what they can expect from those services.
 With regard to Education, it lets parents/carers and young people know how schools and colleges will support them, and what they can expect across the local settings.
 There are 14 questions, devised in consultation with parents and carers and other agencies for schools to answer.
 These will provide information to parents and carers to enable them to make decisions about how best to support their child's needs.

 More information about the ‘Local Offer’ can be found on the link below

-The document attached outlines Hampton's answers to the 14 questions.
-If after reading the questions, or if you have any queries about your child's SEND, please do not hesitate to contact the school.
+If you have any queries about your child's SEND, please do not hesitate to contact the school.
 We constantly strive to operate an inclusive school where concerns can be freely discussed.

 Please refer to our SEND policy for more details.